openmindx/agi/README.md

 <a href="https://openai.com/index/openai-api/">openai-api signup</a><br />

-### Defining the Function to Get Solutions from the AGI
+### Defining the Function to Get Solutions from openmind Autonomous General Intelligence

 ```python
 def get_solution_from_agi(agi_prompt):